Rebecca G. Stephenson

 Dr. Stephenson specializes in obstetrics pre and post partum, pelvic floor disorders and trauma, incontinence, lymphadema and orthopedic areas of practice.
 Her areas of research include high-risk pregnancy and treatment of the breast cancer patient.
 She is the primary author on Obstetrics and Gynecologic Care in Physical Therapy second edition and additionally has written many chapters, study modules and videos on issues related to women’s health and orthopedics.
 She is adjunct clinical assistant professor for the Massachusetts General Hospital Institute of Health Professions and lectures nationally and internationally.
 Dr. Stephenson serves on the rehabilitation advisory board of the World Wide Fistula Fund and along with Terry Benedict founded the Global Women’s Health Initiative.

 Susan C. Clinton

-Dr. Clinton currently practices in Sewickley, Pennsylvania and is the co-owner and founder of Embody Physiotherapy and Wellness, LLC.
-Susan is active in teaching and research as an adjunct instructor for the University of Pittsburgh and Chatham University.
-Additionally, she is an international instructor and presenter of post-professional education in women’s health and orthopedic manual therapy and a certified Total Control Instructor.
+Dr. Clinton currently practices in Sewickley, Pennsylvania and is the co-owner and founder of Embody Physiotherapy and Wellness.
+Susan is active in teaching and research as an adjunct instructor for Andrews University, the University of Pittsburgh and Chatham University.
+Additionally, she is an international instructor and presenter of post-professional education in women’s health and orthopedic manual therapy.

 • Physical Therapy degree from Southwestern Medical Center in Dallas, Texas